 Bass to mids transition is perfect, and midrange sounds linear except that big recession in the presence region, taking away some midrange clarity.
 Lower-treble area (6-7khz) is a bit grating, an annoyance I also find on the HE-6.
 Past that region, treble sounds well behaved, with good (but not ethereal) extension and air.

 The HE5LE is a good combination of body, openness and punch, in a fun V-shaped sound.
-I used stock Hifiman pleather pads as I prefered them to Velour pads (too thin and forward in the upper-treble) and Focus pads (too hollow midrange).
+I used stock Hifiman pleather pads as I prefered them to Velour pads (too thin and forward in the upper-treble) and Focus pads (too hollow midrange), although velour pads give the best punch of all.